lnobrz/mycleints-backend/README.md

 <h2>What it is?</h2>
 <p>
   Welcome to My Clients Server application.
-This backend was made with the purpose of handling an user authentication in My Clients website.
+This backend was made with the purpose of handling user authentication in My Clients website.
 It handles the request, retrieve and refresh of an access token that is used for making requests on My Clients API.
 </p>